-The PCB expressly provides for the submission of lower cost regulatory alternatives in response to any non-technical noticed change to the proposed rule.
+The bill expressly provides for the submission of lower cost regulatory alternatives in response to any non-technical noticed change to the proposed rule.
 Submissions of lower cost regulatory alternatives responding to notices of change will only be in good faith if the person submitting the alternative notes the reason for believing the change creates increased regulatory costs or an adverse effect on small businesses that was not created by the original proposed rule.

 An agency receiving a proposed lower cost regulatory alternative will now have the choice of modifying the proposed rule to substantially reduce regulatory costs in addition to either adopting the proposal or stating its reasons for rejecting the alternative in favor of the proposed rule.
-If so, the agency also must revise the SERC.
+If the rule is modified, the agency also must revise the SERC.
+If the agency rejects the alternative proposal or modifies the proposed rule, the agency must state its reasons for rejecting the alternative proposal in favor of the proposed or modified rule.
 When a SERC is revised because a change to a proposed rule increases the projected regulatory costs or the agency modified the rule in response to a lower cost regulatory alternative, a summary of the revised SERC must be included in subsequent published rulemaking notices.
-Under the PCB, the revised SERC must be served on the rules ombudsman53, in addition to the party submitting the lower cost regulatory alternative and JAPC, and must be published in the same manner as the original SERC.
+Under the bill, the revised SERC must be provided to the rules ombudsman49, in addition to the party submitting the lower cost regulatory alternative and JAPC, and must be published in the same manner as the original SERC.

-The PCB significantly revises the guidance on which agencies must rely when preparing SERCs.
+The bill revises the guidance on which agencies must rely when preparing SERCs.
 The definition and use of "transactional" costs is replaced with more specific terms.